george-studenko/Trivia-API/backend/README.md

 - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
 - Request Arguments: None
 - Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs.
-{'1' : "Science",
+- Errors: 404 if the requested category does not exist {'1' : "Science",
 '2' : "Art",
 '3' : "Geography",
 '4' : "History",
 '5' : "Entertainment",
 '6' : "Sports"}

+GET '/categories/<id>/questions'
+- Fetches the questions for a given category
+- Request Arguments: Category Id
+- Returns: An object with currentCategory, and question objects from the category.
+- Errors: 404 if the requested category has no questions or the category does not exist {
+  "currentCategory": 1,
+  "questions": [
+    {
+      "answer": "The Liver",
+      "category": 1,
+      "difficulty": 4,
+      "id": 20,
+      "question": "What is the heaviest organ in the human body?"
+    },
+    {
+      "answer": "Alexander Fleming",
+      "category": 1,
+      "difficulty": 3,
+      "id": 21,
+      "question": "Who discovered penicillin?"
+    }
+  ],
+  "success": true,
+  "totalQuestions": 2
+}

+GET '/questions'
+- Fetches the all questions and categories paginated 10 questions at a time
+- Request Arguments: Page, by default page is set to one if not sent
+- Returns: An object with all categories, and all question from all categories.
+- Errors: 404 if the page does not exist

+{
+  "categories": {
+    "1": "Science",
+    "2": "Art",
+    "3": "Geography",
+    "4": "History",
+    "5": "Entertainment",
+    "6": "Sports"
+  },
+  "current_category": "All",
+  "current_page_total_questions": 10,
+  "questions": [
+    {
+      "answer": "Edward Scissorhands",
+      "category": 5,
+      "difficulty": 3,
+      "id": 6,
+      "question": "What was the title of the 1990 fantasy directed by Tim Burton about a young man with multi-bladed appendages?"
+    },
+    {
+      "answer": "Brazil",
+      "category": 6,
+      "difficulty": 3,
+      "id": 10,
+      "question": "Which is the only team to play in every soccer World Cup tournament?"
+    }
+      ],
+  "success": true,
+  "total_questions": 2
+}

+GET '/questions/<id>'
+- Fetches the all questions and categories
+- Request Arguments: None
+- Returns: An object with all categories, and all question from all categories.

+{
+  "id": 6,
+  "question": {
+    "answer": "Edward Scissorhands",
+    "category": 5,
+    "difficulty": 3,
+    "id": 6,
+    "question": "What was the title of the 1990 fantasy directed by Tim Burton about a young man with multi-bladed appendages?"
+  },
+  "success": true
+}

+POST '/questions'
+- Creates a new question
+- Request Arguments: question, answer, category and difficulty
+- Returns: the created question
+- Errors: 422 if the question could not be created

 ```